Storing your Veg.

 There are a few crops which do better in a slightly drier environment.
 In particular, onions, pumpkins, garlic and squash should be kept separately in a dark cool room or cupboard to stop them from rotting and sprouting.
 It’s also important to keep any fruit separate from the vegetables as fruit will release a ripening agent (ethylene) which can prematurely spoil your crops.

 One last tip!
-In general, it's better not to wash vegetables before storage.
+In general, it's better not to wash root vegetables before storage.
 Instead, gently brush off soil when you receive them and wash as and when you need them.

 At a glance

 Best kept in the fridge: